amiast/cpp-utility/docs/coord_compress.md

 T m.get_nth(int index)
 ```

-Returns a copy of the value at the specified index in the ascending order of $S$.
+Returns a copy of the value at the specified index in $S$.

-* If provided, `comp_pred` defines the ascending order of $S$.

 ### Constraints